-Post-mastectomy external breast prostheses, pocket garments, lymphedema and post-surgical compression garments are always considered healthcare items because they are used to treat conditions that have resulted from diseases and treatment of diseases of the breast.
+Post-mastectomy is always considered healthcare – because these items treat conditions that have resulted from diseases and treatment of diseases of the breast.

-These items and services should always be provided by Certified and Licensed healthcare professionals trained in post-mastectomy care.
+These items and services should always be provided by a Certified and Licensed Post Mastectomy Fitter trained in post-mastectomy care.

 Standards of Care

-External breast prostheses may be used in conjunction with reconstruction, as an intermediate treatment before delayed reconstruction or as a permanent option.
+External breast prostheses may be used in conjunction with reconstruction, as an intermediate treatment before delayed reconstruction, or as a permanent option (Lifelong Care).